Indoctrination vs. Education: Part 2

 demonstrated all the techniques and it was my job — given individual customer

 characteristics —to discover which ones worked best for me.
-Of course he also
+But he also

-made it clear there were some things you must always do and some you must never
+made it clear there were some things you must always and some you must never

 do.
 Most were related to hygiene.

 I ever had as a secondary school teacher.
-There district “leadership” chose my teaching
+District “leadership” chose my teaching

 Sometimes those teaching